 Minor durability concerns

 All you need is a bucket and a fully charged battery, and you can bring the comforts of your home shower into the outdoors with the Ivation Portable.
 It's not only one of the most comfortable, consistently pressured showers we tested; it's also among the least expensive.
-It's impressively easy to use, with an uncomplicated design that makes you wonder why you didn't buy one years ago.
+It's super easy to use, with an uncomplicated design that makes you wonder why you didn't buy one years ago.
 The battery is housed within the pump, easily recharging with a USB cord in a few hours to give you a relaxing run time of around 50 minutes.
 The wide shower head and flexible hose make it pleasant to rinse with and painless to bathe squirming dogs or children.

 Heating Method: Manual or solar | Capacity: 2.6 gallons